 Play area improvements

-area at Maidstone Road Sports Ground and refurbishment of play
+Works to improve the kick-about area at Maidstone Road Sports

-winter garden and installation of a pergola with climbers.
+creation of a winter garden and installation of a pergola with

 Borstal Open Space

-studies, future investment in the site will be planned following
+investment in the site will be planned following this initial

 Kent Gardens Trust

-Kent Gardens Trust to undertake archive research into historic
+project with the Kent Gardens Trust to undertake archive research

-parks and gardens in Medway to highlight their significance and
+into historic parks and gardens in Medway to highlight their

-help inform future policy for protection and enhancement.
+significance and help inform future policy for protection and

 Beechings Way Pavilion